Gordon Chesney Wilson: Siege of Mafeking

 On 26 January 1900 the Wilsons were dining with Major Hamilton Goold-Adams when a Boer artillery shell burst above their building, collapsing one wall on top of them.
 A rescue party dragged the three out of the rubble, they having received only light wounds.
 Roberts notes that "their survival was regarded as little short of a miracle".
 Having in the meantime recovered from their illnesses, the Wilsons left the convent the same day.
 In February it was learned that Mafeking would have to hold out for relief until May, but food stocks would only last until April.
 In response to this a horse meat factory was created, and Wilson used the products of this to organise soup kitchens for the native population.
 By the end of the month the soup, concocted from dog, horse, mule, and chicken, could feed around 1,000 people a day.
 With dwindling food and the possibility that relief would not arrive until June, on 12 May a Boer attack succeeded in breaking into Mafeking police barracks.
 Snyman failed to reinforce the attack and after holding out for the rest of the day, the remaining Boers surrendered.

 A relief force under Colonel Bryan Mahon arrived on 17 May, with Wilson first spotting them from a lookout post.
 He brought together a force of horsemen and artillery and, with Baden-Powell, rode out to cut off a Boer detachment trying to stop Mahon.
 They returned in the evening having failed to find the Boers in the worsening light, but in the night Mahon's column entered Mafeking, ending the 217-day siege.
 Wild celebrations took place in Britain after the relief, with a large crowd forming outside the Grosvenor Square house where the Wilson children were staying.
 The Mafeking garrison recuperated and by 3 June was ready for further action.
 They travelled to Rustenburg and occupied it in order to clear the route between Mafeking and Pretoria.

 The British subsequently occupied Pretoria, and Baden-Powell and his staff went there to talk with Field-Marshal Lord Roberts as the telegraph lines had all been cut.
 When Baden-Powell returned to Rustenburg only Wilson and one other staff officer was still with him, and they were paraded out of Pretoria with Roberts riding alongside them.
 On 18 July Wilson re-joined his wife at Cape Town and they sailed home to Britain.

 By 1901 Wilson was again serving in South Africa, with his residence in the Transvaal.
 On 28 May that year he was appointed a Member of the Royal Victorian Order, Fourth Class.
 During the war he was twice mentioned in dispatches, and received the Queen's South Africa Medal with three clasps.
+Wilson's brothers also served in the Boer War.
+Herbert survived and was awarded the Distinguished Service Order, while of his other siblings Wilfred died of wounds he received and Clarence was severely wounded to the extent he was considered unfit for any further military service.